ucodev/nd-php/README.md

 ## Where can I get support?

- As we currently have no community support forum of our own, we encourage you to ask any technical questions on the best general-purpose community support forum available: [StackOverflow](http://www.stackoverflow.com).
+ As we currently have no community support forum of our own, we encourage you to ask any technical questions on the best Q&A programming community platform available: [StackOverflow](http://stackoverflow.com).
 The answer may not be that fast as there isn't a lot of people using this framework at the moment, but the question will eventually be answered :).